 Incredibly, my mother never let her discomfort stop her from participating in her children’s lives during this time.
 For example, she continued to attend all of my brother Bill’s high school track meets, usually with several of us kids in tow.
 She would show up in a white vinyl trench coat adorned with silver, peace sign–like buttons, looking like some kind of mod detective.
 When my brother’s race began, she would stand at the edge of the track, urging him on by shouting a loud and high-pitched “C’mon Biiiiillllll!” through cupped hands.
 As the race progressed and my brother had a chance for first or second place—which was often—she would completely abandon the veneer of adult dignity, jumping up and down like an excited child, shouting louder and more frequently, “C’mon Biiiiillllll!”
 Rain or shine, at home meets or away, my mother was there cheering on my brother.* The other runners and coaches revered her so much, she received special mention as “Head Cheerleader” in the high school yearbook that year.
 At their awards dinner, the team gave her a plaque for her perfect attendance at the meets.

 My mother took the honor seriously.
-As my sister Suzanne remembers it, my mother thought carefully about what dress she should wear to receive the award.
+As my younger sister remembers it, my mother thought carefully about what dress she should wear to receive the award.
 She finally decided on a vibrant flower-patterned chiffon maxi dress with gathered neck and sleeves and matching fabric flower pin.
 As an afterthought she ditched the flower pin; it might be a bit much for the high school cafeteria, where the ceremony was held.
 When my mother received the award, Suzanne remembers feeling very proud.
 One month later my parents hosted a high-spirited graduation party for Bill’s entire senior class in our backyard, complete with a keg of beer.
 Life was good.
 My mother’s pain spells had stopped, and everything seemed to have returned to normal.
 We all breathed a sigh of relief.

 *My mother’s distinctive method of cheering may have permanently altered the cortices of those of us present.
 At my son’s first track meet a few years ago, I half-expected to hear her high-pitched shouts after his race started.